 A figurative death

 The simplest explanation is that I am talking figuratively.
 Kind of.
 But then the question presents itself, “How does a person die figuratively?”
 Oh, so many ways, as I am sure you probably know.
-In our day-to-day lives we may have heard many people express a feeling like death.
+In our day-to-day lives, we may hear many people express a feeling like death.
 Here, I would like to touch on a few of my own personal examples – strong reasons for me to remember to stay alive in the spirit.

 Let’s go back to the idea of our spirits communicating with the Spirit of God.
 If my spirit is deadened (numb), it cannot receive from the His Spirit.
 This could also be referred to as grieving the Holy Spirit.